jfarrimo/frycook/README.md

 Frycook is a quick and dirty alternative to Chef.
 When a giant kitchen full of equipment and a full staff headed by a master chef are *WAY* more than you need, a frycook will do the trick nicely.
 It'as also nice when you'd rather do things in Python than have to learn Ruby or some other proprietary DSL.

 Frycook is a thin layer on top of fabric, cuisine, and mako.
 Frycook consists of the frycook package you install via pip and a set of recipes and metadata files you generate to describe your environment and how to build it.
 I'll call this set of recipes and metadata a _globule_ in this document.
 There is a sample globule in the sample directory that handles a base server setup and web domain setup for a simple web server, based on Ubuntu 12.04.
+The frycooker script that comes with the frycook package takes care of applying the recipes to your computers.
+This is all documented in the docs that are part of the repo if you clone it from github at https://github.com/jfarrimo/frycook.

 The ideas embodied in frycook originally came from managing several hundred servers for a social gaming company, and then were augmented by time spent poring over the chef documentation.